justinhalford/EfficientNet-Scaffolding-Detection-Project/README.md

 1. Clone this repository to your local machine or Google Colab environment.
 2. Ensure that the `cv_dataset` directory is properly set up with the two subdirectories (`yes_scaffolding` and `no_scaffolding`).
 3. Run `Model_Training_Colab.ipynb` to train new models or to retrain the existing ones with additional data.
+Ensure that the Colab environment is GPU-enabled for efficient training runs.

 ## Future Integration